Part Two of a Two-part Post (Read Part One)

 After creating specific plans for the crises you’d expect, put together some under categories like “power loss” or “employee violence.”
 While the exact details of each individual situation will obviously vary, determining factors like who’s in charge, where to go, which numbers to call or what to use as backups in advance will save valuable time when a real unpredictable crisis does occur.

-Good emergency notification and incident management software allows you to create pre-defined templates for any type of scenario.
+Good mass emergency notification systems and incident management software allows you to create pre-defined templates for any type of scenario.
 When an event occurs, select a template and your teams have the people, plans and tasks for that type of event from the start.
 You can also use the software to test your plans under real-world conditions.